Bohdan17-bit/Trading-Platform/README.md

 - 10 cryptocurrencies (BTC, XRP, ETH, DASH, DOGE, LTC, BNB, SOL, UNI, TRX).
 - 40 thousands dollars on a Demo Account.

-If you want to add new cryptocurrencies, time frame or language, go to the Discussions tab and suggest your own options!

-## How to develop the project further
-1. Give this project a star.
-2. Fork this repository.
-3. Keep improving the project.

 ## Features and Functionality

 ### Login Form